CartoDB/cartoframes/docs/developer-center/guides/07-Data-enrichment.md

 #### Default aggregation methods

 In the Data Observatory, we suggest a default aggregation method for certain fields (always weighted by intersected area).
 However, some fields don’t have a clear best method, and some just can’t be aggregated.
-In these cases, we leave the agg_method field blank and let the users choose the method that fits best for their needs.
+In these cases, we leave the `agg_method` field blank and let the user choose the method that best fits their needs.

 ### Conclusion

-In this guide you've learned how to use CARTOframes together with the Data Observatory to enrich a Starbucks dataset with a new population variable for the use case of revenue prediction analysis with the following steps:
+In this guide you've seen how to use CARTOframes in conjunction with the Data Observatory to enrich a Starbucks dataset with a new population variable for the use case of revenue prediction analysis by:

 - Choosing the total population variable from the Data Observatory catalog
 - Calculating the sum of total population for each store
 - Calculating the sum of total population around the walking areas of influence around each store

-In addition, you were introduced to some other advanced concepts and further explanation on how the enrichment itself works.
+In addition, you were introduced to some more advanced concepts and further explanation of how the enrichment itself works.